Upcoming events

 Course Schedule

-Lecture Week 1: Self-study online video lectures (3-4 hours) Sep 1-13.
-Mandatory Zoom small group discussion Sep 14 (various times will be available).
+Lecture Week 1: Self-study online video lectures (approx 4 hours) Feb 1-8.
+Mandatory Zoom small group discussion Feb 8 (various times will be available).

-Lecture Week 2: Self-study online video lectures (3-4hours) Sep 14-20.
-Mandatory Zoom small group discussion Sep 21 (various times will be available).
+Lecture Week 2: Self-study online video lectures (approx 4 hours) Feb 8-22.
+Mandatory Zoom small group discussion Feb 22 (various times will be available).

-Lecture Week 3: Self-study online video lectures (3-4 hours) Sep 21-Oct 4.
-Mandatory Zoom small group discussion Oct 5 (various times will be available).
+Lecture Week 3: Self-study online video lectures (approx 3 hours) Feb 22-Mar 1.
+Mandatory Zoom small group discussion Mar 1 (various times will be available).

-Lecture Week 4: Self-study online video lectures (3-4hours) Oct 5-11.
-Mandatory Zoom small group discussion Oct 12 (various times will be available).
+Lecture Week 4: Self-study online video lectures (approx 3 hours) Mar 1-8.
+Mandatory Zoom small group discussion Mar 8 (various times will be available).

-Hands-on Labs: After completing the 4 weeks of lectures and discussion groups, course participants will attend 3 full days of hands-on labs in a small regional group with experienced OCA faculty as table trainers in 1:4 ratio in Great Barrington MA, Friday Oct 31 through Sunday Nov 2.
+In-person Labs: After completing the 4 weeks of lectures and discussion groups, course participants will attend 3 full days of hands-on labs with experienced OCA faculty as table trainers in 1:4 ratio in Colorado Springs at the Broadmoor (Sunday-Tuesday / March 15 - 17) as a Pre-Convo course.
 Labs are 8:00-6:00 each day.

-Weekly Zoom discussion group attendance is mandatory to pass this course.
+Weekly Zoom discussion group attendance is mandatory (at least 3 of 4 required) to pass this course.
 You must also get a passing grade on both the written (weekly open note quizzes) and the final practical exam at the end of your lab session.

 Who Can Attend